 - LAP (Learning Assistance Program) is a student-centred and volunteer-based mentoring programme.
 Our students are matched with volunteer mentors for weekly one-one learning & activity sessions designed to support, guide and enrich the well being and learning outcomes for the child.

 The Secondary College has developed a strong structure to support the student body.
-We have a Wellbeing Coordinator who leads a strong team of six Pastoral Coordinators.
-They, in turn, each lead six Pastoral Teachers who are directly responsible for the wellbeing of 30 students in their charge.
-The Pastoral Coordinator and Teachers stay with the same group from Year 7 to Year 12 to maintain Pastoral relationship and care.
+We have a Leader of Wellbeing who leads a strong team of six Leaders of Pastoral Care, one for each group.
+Each Leader of Pastoral Care usually stays with the same group from Year 7 to Year 12 to maintain Pastoral relationships and care as well as to organise year-relevant events such as camps and relevant extra-curricular activities such as year-appropriate Presenters from outside organisations.

 - Each year approximately 45 voluntary Year 9 students complete a 2-day training course on Peer Support.
 The following year they then become Peer Support buddies for Year 7.
 They then meet fortnightly throughout Term 1 to assist Year 7 in their transition to high school.